 AWP have revised their position again.
 If the programmatic declaration of the new party can contain the Marxian fundamentals we should unite.
-This looks like a good possiblity now.
+This looks, like a good possiblity now.

-This proved that those of the organization from the MEC on down who were willing to form a new party with the M.P on a program that was none marxian were wrong.
-That our pressure to unite on a Marxian program-or no unity was correct and that more pressure is needed to see that this verbal point is carried out.
-Our fight for over 9 months on this point is vindicated.
+This proved that those of the organization from the NEC on down who were willing to form a new party with the ". . . on a program that was none marxian were wrong.
+That our pressure to unite on a Marxian program--or no unity was correct and that more pressure is needed to see that this verbal point is carried out.
+Our fight for over 9 months on this point is vindicated . the state of •

-As we have said before, just because we have agreement on a program does not make all the members Marxists.
+As we have said before, just because we have agreement on a progran does not make all the members Marxists.
 The fight will just begin.
-Don't have any illusions...All indications are that we will get a min-inum Marxian declaration of principles, and this ARMS THE MARXISTS AG-AINST THE CENTRISTS in the new party, either those who come through unifications or the new recruits.
+Don't have any illusions ...
+All indications are that we will get a minimum Marxian declaration of principles, and this ARMS THE MARXISTS AG-AINST THE CENTRISTS in the new party, either those who come through unifications or the new recruits.

 By the way, it was Glotzer's vote which was decisive in postponing the convention.
-Aborn , Shactman and Ochler voted against postponment.
+Abern Shactman and Ochler voted against postponment.

-the second second second Goldman wants us to forget the AWP and join the SP.
+Goldman wants us to forget the AWP and join the SP.
 However, the majority of the NEC say if the present move to unite with the AWP fails our next step is entry into the SP.
 Our left wing position leads in the the other direction.
-We are for a faction in the SP, send in capable conrades, but we excluded the NEC majority position.
+We are for a faction in the SP, send in capable conrades, but we excluded the NEC majority position, lander and the standard state of the second state and the second state of the state of the second state and second state of the second state of the second state and second state of the state of the second state of the second state of the state of the second state of the second